nextcloud/server/README.md

 1. [Set up your local development environment](https://docs.nextcloud.com/server/14/developer_manual/general/devenv.html) :rocket:
 2. [Pick a good first issue](https://github.com/nextcloud/server/labels/good%20first%20issue) :notebook:
+3. Create a branch and make your changes.
+Remember to sign off your commits using `git commit -**s**m "Your commit message"`
-3. Create a branch, a [pull request](https://opensource.guide/how-to-contribute/#opening-a-pull-request) and `@mention` the people from the issue to review :computer:
+4. Create a [pull request](https://opensource.guide/how-to-contribute/#opening-a-pull-request) and `@mention` the people from the issue to review :computer:
-4. Fix things that come up during review 👍
+5. Fix things that come up during review 👍
-5. Wait for it to get merged! :tada:
+6. Wait for it to get merged! :tada:

 Third-party components are handled as git submodules which have to be initialized first.
 So aside from the regular git checkout invoking `git submodule update --init` or a similar command is needed, for details see Git documentation.